Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Phase diagram:

+Out of the five different cylinders we consider, our most extensive data is for YC4, which strikes a balance between two-dimensionality (favoring larger cylinders) and ability to converge the DMRG simulations (favoring smaller ones).

-On the YC4 cylinder we find three phases, corresponding to the expected metallic, nonmagnetic insulating (NMI), and spin-ordered phases of the full two-dimensional model; the phase diagram and the evidence for it are summarized in Figure \ref{fig:YC4}.
-The transition from the NMI phase to the spin-ordered phase at $U/t\approx 10.6$ is indicated by a peak in the correlation length, the appearance of large peaks near the $K^\pm$ points of the Brillouin zone in the spin structure factor, and the vanishing of the chiral order parameter; the spin structure factor in particular allows us to identify the high-$U$ side of this transition as the one-dimensional descendant of the two-dimensional magnetically ordered phase.
+On the YC4 cylinder with periodic boundaries we find three phases, corresponding to the expected metallic, nonmagnetic insulating (NMI), and spin-ordered phases of the full two-dimensional model; the phase diagram is summarized in Figure \ref{fig:YC4}, along with our results for several physical quantities: the correlation length, spin structure factor, and scalar chiral order parameter.

+The transition from the NMI phase to the spin-ordered phase at $U/t\approx 10.6$ is indicated by a peak in the correlation length, the appearance of large peaks near the $K^\pm$ points of the Brillouin zone in the spin structure factor, and the vanishing of the chiral order parameter.
+The spin structure factor in particular allows us to identify the high-$U$ side of this transition as the one-dimensional descendant of the two-dimensional magnetically ordered phase, and the intermediate-$U$ side as nonmagnetic.

-Because the metal is gapless, the metal to NMI transition ($U/t \approx 8$) is less obvious, but it can be observed from the destruction of the Fermi surface (see the Supplementary Material (SM)\cite{SuppMat}), and also from the chiral order parameter; although a nonzero value of the order parameter indicates time-reversal symmetry breaking in both the metallic and NMI phases for finite bond dimension, an extrapolation in the DMRG truncation error\cite{Hubig2018} shows that the symmetry is actually unbroken in the low-$U$ phase\cite{SuppMat}.
-A further indication of the metal to NMI transition comes from finite entanglement scaling\cite{Tagliacozzo2008,Pollmann2009,Pirvu2012}.
-If we cut the infinite cylinder into two semi-infinite halves, we can calculate the entanglement entropy $S$ between them from the eigenvalues $\lambda_i^2$ of the reduced density matrix of either side of the cut,
+Because the metal is gapless, the metal to NMI transition ($U/t \approx 8$) is less clear from the direct physical measurements shown in Figure \ref{fig:YC4}, though it is visible from the chiral order parameter: although a nonzero value of the order parameter indicates time-reversal symmetry breaking in both the metallic and NMI phases for finite bond dimension, an extrapolation in the DMRG truncation error\cite{Hubig2018} shows that the symmetry is actually unbroken in the low-$U$ phase\cite{SuppMat}.
+To make this transition clearer, and to show that it corresponds specifically to the opening of a charge gap, we consider two additional quantities that we measure indirectly from the wavefunction via more involved calculations: the small-$k$ curvature of the density-density structure factor and the fermion quasiparticle weight; these are shown in Figure \ref{fig:YC4_MIT}.

+The density-density structure factor $N(\mathbf{k})$ shows the presence or absence of a charge gap: if the system is gapless, for small momentum $N(\mathbf{k})\propto |k|$, while if it is gapped $N(\mathbf{k})\propto k^2$.\cite{Capello2005,DeFranco2018} Indeed we find that at low $U$ the structure factor is visibly linear near $k=0$, shown in Figure \ref{fig:YC4_MIT}(a), left inset, while at high $U$ it is clearly quadratic (right inset).
+To observe the metal-insulator transition, we measure the curvature of the structure factor at $k=0$ and then extrapolate in the bond dimension.
+This reveals a transition from linear to quadratic at $U/t \approx 8.5$, consistent with the extrapolated chiral order parameter.